Skip to Content

 This post may contain affiliate links.
 If you click one of these links and make a purchase, I may earn a commission at no additional cost to you.
 In addition, as an Amazon Associate I earn from qualifying purchases.

-Going all the way back to the store would be a pain, but you still really need to make that cake.
+Going back to the store would be a pain, but you still need to make that cake.
 Well, I am here to help!
-Your cake dreams are not ruined yet!
+Your cake dreams aren’t ruined yet!

-On a related note, be sure to check out these tips for improving a brownie box mix.
+On a related note, check out these tips for improving a brownie box mix.

 Brownie Mix Into Cake Pin

-Is It Possible to Make Cake from Brownie Mix?
+Is It Possible to Make a Cake from Brownie Mix?

-Brownie mix and cake mix are very similar to each other (which is why it’s also easy to turn cake mix into brownies).
-When you look at what is in a box of brownie mix, you will find sugar, flour, cocoa powder, baking soda or baking powder and maybe a few other small ingredients that are standard in packaged dry goods.
+When you look at what is in a box of brownie mix, you will find sugar, flour, cocoa powder, baking soda, baking powder, and maybe a few other small ingredients that are standard in packaged dry goods.

-Cake mix on the other hand has sugar, flour, cocoa powder, baking soda or powder and again, a few miscellaneous preservatives.
+Cake mix on the other hand has sugar, flour, cocoa powder, baking soda or powder, and again, a few miscellaneous preservatives.
 Notice anything?
-The ingredients are the same!
+The ingredients are practically the same!

 Yes, the quantities may vary slightly but the basic ingredients are identical.
 Therefore, we should easily be able to transform a brownie mix into a cake mix.